dante-signal31/vdist/docs/howtouse.md

 is called. **Always set *output_folder* variable**.

-As you can see, there are three main **sections** in previous configuration: DEFAULT, Ubuntu-package, Centos7-package.
+As you can see, there are three main **sections** in previous configuration: DEFAULT, Ubuntu-package, Centos-package.
 You can name each section as you want but DEFAULT that should always exists in your configurations because, as its name suggest, it contains default values that will apply to all of your packages unless one of the sections overrides any of the values.
 Write a section for